 The finite state machine is really just a (very!) convenient metaphor.
 In a real implementation, we would not construct the entire graph.
-Since the success edges always traverse the pattern characters in order, and each state has exactly one outgoing failure edge, we only have to remember the targets of the failure edges.
+The success edges always traverse the pattern characters in order, and each state has exactly one outgoing failure edge, so we only have to remember the targets of the failure edges.
 We can encode this failure function in an array fail[1..n], where for each index j, the failure edge from node j leads to node fail[j].
 Following a failure edge back to an earlier state corresponds exactly, in our earlier formulation, to shifting the pattern forward.
 The failure function fail[j] tells us how far to shift after a character mismatch $T[i] \neq P[j]$.
-Here's the actual algorithm: